SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Finally, Cumulocity can associate devices and assets with multiple external identities.
 For example, devices often can be identified by the IMEI of their modem, by a microcontroller serial number as well as by an asset tag.
 This tab lists all the identities recorded for a particular device.

-This is, for example, useful when you have broken hardware and need to replace the hardware without loosing the data that was recorded so far.
+This is useful when you have non-functional hardware and need to replace the hardware without losing the data that was recorded.
 Just connect the new hardware to your account and modify the identity entry of the old hardware to contain the identity of the new hardware.

 ## <a name="connection-monitoring"></a>Connection monitoring